 Once Upon a Pin Podcast #019 – November 14, 2012

-Once Upon A Pin is a podcast all about Disney Pins.
-We deliver all the latest news, release dates and reviews with a fun Disney magic twist.
 We find out what happened to those AP New Fantasyland Pins and talk about the date update for the Beauty and the Beast Piece of Disney Movie pin at DLR.
 And of course, have the latest, up to date release calendar.
 Check out OnceUponAPin.com and our Facebook Photo Album page for pictures and more info.
-Play in Popup Download